percona/k8spg-docs/docs/custom-extensions.md

 ## Enabling or disabling built-in extensions

 Built-in extensions are enabled by default, but can be easily disabled in the `extensions.builtin` subsection of the `deploy/cr.yaml` configuration file.
-To disable a built-in extension, you need to explicitly set the apporpriate option to `false`. you need to explicitly set the corresponding option to `false`.
+To disable a built-in extension, you need to explicitly set the apporpriate option to `false`.
 Enabling means setting the option to `true` or simply omitting it:

 ```yaml
 extensions: